rtCamp/Frappe-Manager/docs/commands/switch.md

 ## `fm switch`

-Switch a bench to an already-built image tag (no bake).
-Roll back with --previous: same pipeline pointed at the last deployed tag, with migrate disabled so old code never runs against a newer schema.
+Switch a bench to an already-built image tag, or roll back.

-Pipeline: fetch -> pre-flight -> backup -> migrate (per config) -> swap (rolling when safe) -> record.
+Forward deploys and rollbacks are the same pipeline pointed at different tags: fetch -> pre-flight -> backup -> migrate (per config) -> swap (rolling when safe) -> record.
+With --previous, migrate is disabled so old code never runs against a newer schema.

 **Usage**: